emmahoggett/ProjectPCSC/README.md

 Those two files can be found by the user into the direct repository of the project.

 ### Additional content
-The code also contains google test files that test each error management.
+The code also contains google test files that test each error management and the well behavior of all the functions.
 They can be found by the user in `/monte_carlo_test/basic_test/` repository.
 There are `.cpp` file that can be launched for this task:
-* `runBasicMonteCarloTest` : test all error management of the code.
+* `runAllTest` : run all the test of the project .
+The different test are :
-* `Uniform_test`: test the entry values of the uniform distribution (variance, interval, mean & vector's size).
+* `Uniform_test`: test the entry values of the uniform distribution (interval & vector's size), also test each function of the class.
-* `Normal_test` : test the entry values of the normal & uniform distribution (variance, mean & vector's size).
+* `Normal_test` : test the entry values of the normal (variance, mean & vector's size), also test each function of the class.
-* `MonteCarloExpectation_test` : test if the mean computed is close to the mean given by the user.
+* `MonteCarloExpectation_test` : test if the mean computed by the monte carlo method is close enough to the mean (1e-1 error) given by the user.
 * `StandardCentralLimitThm_test` : test if the theorem is respected for a large vector size.
-* `input_test` : test values entered in a desired file
+* `Input_test` : test values entered in a desired file for the normal distribution and the uniform distribution.

 ### Documentation
 * [Guide to Scientific Computing in C++] (https://link.springer.com/book/10.1007/978-1-4471-2736-9)